 - current global average CO2 emissions are 4.47 tonnes/head/year: this already exceeds the emissions level of France.

 - the difference between the current global average and the developing world is ~2.77 tonnes/head/year.

 - to reach parity with the current global average for the developing world and India 53% of the global population would add 2.77*3.8=~10.5 billion tonnes/year, or an additional ~31% from current CO2 emissions.

-- by introducing Fracking technologies to replace coal-firing to the developing world these CO2 emissions levels could well be reduced significantly further.
+- by introducing Fracking technologies to replace coal-firing to the developing world these CO2 emissions levels could well be reduced significantly from this high figure.

-Nothing should impede the improvement of the lot of people in the Developing world and universally they should have access to a economic and reliable sources of electricity.
+Nothing should impede the improvement of the lot of people in the Developing world.
+They universally they should have access to a economic and reliable sources of electricity.

 As the developing world will inevitably exploit their available Coal reserves for their own benefit, significant increases in CO2 emissions are inevitable.